 Unless and until physical Certificates are issued under the limited circumstances described under "- Physical Certificates" below, the only physical Certificateholder will be Cede, as nominee of DTC.
 Certificate Owners will not be recognized by the Trustee as registered owners of Certificates under the Pass Through Trust Agreement.
 Certificate Owners will be permitted to exercise their rights under the Pass Through Trust Agreement only indirectly through DTC.
 DTC will take any action permitted to be taken by a Certificateholder under the Pass Through Trust Agreement only at the direction of one or more DTC Participants to whose accounts with DTC the Certificates are credited.
-In the event any action requires approval by Certificateholders of a certain percentage of the beneficial interests in the Trust, DTC will take action only at the direction of and on behalf of DTC Participants whose holdings include undivided interests to the extent that the actions are taken on behalf of DTC Participants whose holdings include those undivided interests.
+In the event any action requires approval by Certificateholders of a certain percentage of the beneficial interests in the Trust, DTC will take action only at the direction of and on behalf of DTC Participants whose holdings include undivided interests that satisfy the required percentage.
+DTC may take conflicting actions with respect to other undivided interests to the extent that the actions are taken on behalf of DTC Participants whose holdings include those undivided interests.
 DTC will convey notices and other communications to DTC Participants, and DTC Participants will convey notices and other communications to Indirect DTC Participants in accordance with arrangements among them.
 Arrangements among DTC and its direct and indirect participants are subject to any statutory or regulatory requirements as may be in effect from time to time.
 DTC's rules applicable to itself and DTC Participants are on file with the Commission.